cardilloscreations/www-cardilloscreations/README.md

 ### License & Copyright

-While Jekyll itself is open source, and some services may be as well, all other content is proprietary.
-The styling is actually a quickly ported version of a commercial Wordpress theme (Grizzly) which requires a license to use.
-Everything else is Copyright Ray Cardillo (*doing business as Cardillo's Creations*).
+While Jekyll itself is open source, and I'm using several free services as well, all of this content is proprietary.
+The styling is actually a quickly ported version of a commercial Wordpress theme (Grizzly) that requires a license to use, which I have obtained.
+Everything else is Copyright since 2018 by Raymond Cardillo (*doing business as Cardillo's Creations*).

-You may not reuse any of this proprietary or Copyright content without my explicit permission (e.g., index.html, images, app, apps, data, stylesheets).
+You may not reuse any of this proprietary or Copyright content without my explicit permission (e.g., html, images, text, stylesheets).